wongfei2009/harmonylite/docs/docs/faq.md

 ### How much overhead does HarmonyLite add?

 The overhead varies depending on your workload:
-- **Storage**: Change log tables add 20-100% overhead depending on change frequency
+- **Storage**: Change log tables add overhead depending on change frequency and retention settings
-- **CPU**: Minimal impact for read operations, 5-15% for write operations
+- **CPU**: Some impact for write operations due to trigger execution
-- **Latency**: Local operations typically add 1-5ms overhead
+- **Latency**: Local operations add some overhead for capturing changes
-- **Replication Delay**: Usually 50-500ms depending on network conditions
+- **Replication Delay**: Depends on network conditions between nodes

+Actual performance characteristics should be measured in your specific environment and use case.

 ## Deployment Questions